Dassault Mirage III: Six-Day War

 During the Six-Day War, fought between 5 and 10 June 1967, Israel deployed a small detachment of 12 Mirages (comprising 4 permanently in the air and 8 at a high state of readiness on the ground) to defend the skies of Israel against attacks by hostile bombers, virtually all other Mirages were equipped with bombs and deployed on bombing raids against Arab air bases.
 Reportedly, the Mirage's performance as a bomber was modest at best, perhaps due to its limited payload capacity.
 During the first day of combat, a total of 6 MiG fighters were claimed to have been shot down by Mirage pilots.
 During the following days, Israeli Mirages typically performed as fighters; out of a claimed total of 58 Arab aircraft shot down in air combat during the conflict, 48 were accounted for by Mirage pilots.

 Yom Kippur War

 During the 1973 Yom Kippur War, the Mirage fleet was solely engaged in air-to-air operations.
 ACIG.org claims that at least 26 Mirages and Neshers were lost in air-to-air combat during the war.
 Contrary to these claims, formal Israeli sources claim that only five Israeli Air Force aircraft were shot down in air-to-air dogfights.
 In comparison, 106 Syrian and Egyptian aircraft were claimed shot down by Israeli Mirage IIICJ planes, and another 140 aircraft were claimed by the Nesher derivative.
 Israeli Air Force pilot Giora Epstein, "ace of aces" of modern, supersonic fighter jets, achieved all of his victories flying either the Mirage IIICJ or the IAI Nesher (an Israeli derivative of the Mirage 5, which were in turn developed from the Mirage III).

 South Africa

+The South African Air Force inducted its first Mirage IIICZ interceptors between December 1962 and March 1964, taking delivery of 16.
+South Africa continued acquiring Mirage IIIs, with three BZ trainers between 1962 and 1964, and four IIIRZs (Reconnaissance variants) between 1966 and 1967.
+The interceptors formed No.2 Squadron "Cheetahs" in 1962.